ericsink/SQLitePCL.raw/README.md

 On other platforms, make sure you are including exactly one instance of the SQLite library.

-## How can I use SQLitePCL.raw with a recent version of the sqlite3 lib on iOS/Android?

-Don't even ask this question until you read the previous three questions above and understand the risks.

-## OK, I understand the risks.
-How do I do this?

-As of SQLitePCL.raw 0.8.0, you can use a bundled/recent version of sqlite3
-by setting an MSBuild property in your project file.
-The name of the property is "UseSQLiteFrom", and if you set this property value to "packaged\_sqlite3" then SQLitePCL.raw will choose an assembly with a bundled copy of the native sqlite3 library instead of referencing the one built-in to iOS/Android.

-    <UseSQLiteFrom>packaged\_sqlite3</UseSQLiteFrom>

-This feature does not work for iOS Classic (but iOS Unified, the new 64-bit stuff you should be using anyway, works fine).

-## For those native sqlite3 libraries built-in to SQLitePCL.raw: How were they compiled?

-    SQLITE_DEFAULT_FOREIGN_KEYS=1
-    SQLITE_ENABLE_FTS4
-    SQLITE_ENABLE_FTS3_PARENTHESIS
-    SQLITE_ENABLE_COLUMN_METADATA

-## Is SQLitePCL.raw compatible with SQLCipher?

-    <UseSQLiteFrom>packaged\_sqlcipher</UseSQLiteFrom>

-This only works on iOS Unified and Android.

-## What is the difference between the nuget package "SQLitePCL.raw\_basic" and "SQLitePCL.raw" ?

-They are identical.

-I am transitioning the name of the package to just "SQLitePCL.raw" removing the \_basic suffix.
-Eventually I may deprecate the old name.

 ## On WinRT-ish platforms, why do I get "Unable to load DLL 'sqlite3': The specified module could not be found." ?

 When using any of the RT flavored forms of Windows (Windows Store, Metro, WP81, etc) you must add a reference to the Visual C++ runtime extension SDK.

-## Why do I get "Unhandled managed exception: Could not load file or assembly 'SQLitePCL.raw' or one of its dependencies."

-Are you using Microsoft.Bcl.Build?
-Its .targets file does some black magic which has caused incompatibilities with other packages, including SQLitePCL.raw.

-I'm looking for a fix.
-For a disappointing short-term workaround, you can just manually add a reference to the proper SQLitePCL.raw.dll within your packages directory.
-The incompatibility only affects the ability for the .targets file to add the reference.